Matfej28/leaderboard/README.md

  ```bash
  docker compose up
   ```
 Wait until everything is loaded, then open the API testing platform (like Postman) and test the API.
-To provide your token, add Metadata named "token" and insert your token there.
+To provide your token, add Metadata with the key "token" and insert your token there as a value.